 The Corpus Callosum.
-When the fissure between the he-

-perior part of the hemisphere is cut away on a level with the bottom of the fissure, the Corpus Callosum, a medullary layer, is brought fully into view.
+When the fissure between the hemispheres of the cerebrum is widely separated, or when the superior part of the hemisphere is cut away on a level with the bottom of the fissure, the Corpus Callosum, a medullary layer, as stated, is brought fully into view.
 This body unites the medullary mass of the two hemispheres, and is a large commissure.
 It occupies about two-fifths of the long diameter of the brain, being nearer to its anterior than to its posterior end, and is about eight lines broad; increasing, however, somewhat in breadth posteriorly.
-The lateral half of it, on either side, is concealed by the hemisphere overlapping it, but is prevented from adhering by a horizontal fissure which extends from one end to the other.
+The lateral half of it, on either side, is concealed by the hemisphere overlapping it, but is prevented from adhering by a horizontal fissure, which extends from one end to the other.
 It has an arched form, being convex above and concave below.
 Its thickness is uniformly about three lines, with the exception of its anterior and its posterior margins, which are more.
+Just above the horizontal fissure there exists a longitudinal layer of white neurine running from one end to the other of the flat surface of the hemisphere, described by Mr. Solly.